How much money should you put down on a house?

 But both those options tend to be costly.
 The first typically brings a higher mortgage rate and the second a further loan to maintain.

 But for some homebuyers, these alternatives can be attractive.
-And remember that if you don’t pay PMI, you can expect to pay a higher mortgage rate.
+And remember that if you don’t pay PMI, you can expect to pay a higher interest rate which means higher monthly mortgage payments.

 So how much should you put down on a house?

 All the above is the essential information you need to know when deciding how big of a down payment to make.
-Ultimately it’s a decision determined by your unique financial situation.
-And you should now be better equipped to make an informed decision.Click here for today's mortgage rates.
+Ultimately it’s a decision determined by your unique financial situation and your choice of mortgage program.
+And you should now be better equipped to make an informed home buying decision.Click here for today's mortgage rates.